larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-1-the_first_leap.md

           - reference/index.html
       - [_Cue_:]
         - The JavaScript; Aside on IIFE (Immediately Invoked Function Expression)
+        - [_Question_:] That unusual function syntax is familiar; can you remind me what it does?
         - Editor:
           - reference/index.js
     - Create React App (CRA)